DizzyFIX

 The DizzyFIX is a home medical device designed to assist in the treatment of benign paroxysmal positional vertigo (BPPV) and its associated vertigo.
 The device is a head-worn representation of semi-circular canals.
 The device is filled with fluid and a particle representing the otoconia (loose hard particles) associated with BPPV.
 The device works like a visual set of instructions and guides the user through the treatment maneuver for BPPV.
 This maneuver is called the particle repositioning maneuver or Epley maneuver.

 How it works

-The device is designed for the treatment of BPPV (benign paroxysmal positional vertigo).
-It takes the form of a head-worn representation of the semi-circular canals found in the inner ear.
-Within the device, fluid is present along with a particle that simulates the otoconia, which are small, loose particles associated with BPPV.
-The purpose of this device is to visually guide individuals through the treatment procedure for BPPV, known as the particle repositioning maneuver or Epley maneuver.
+The device is a head-worn representation of semi-circular canals.
+The device is filled with fluid and a particle representing the otoconia (loose hard particles) associated with BPPV.
+The device works like a visual set of instructions and guides the user through the treatment maneuver for BPPV.
+This maneuver is called the particle repositioning maneuver or Epley maneuver.